 Healing, generally, cannot be done if we don’t feel safe.
 Whatever ‘safe’ means for you, you might need to be in that environment before feelings begin to surface naturally.
-You need to be able to raise hell in a safe place without the interference of judgment.
+You need to be able to raise hell in a safe place without the interference or judgment.
 This is why kids who have been through trauma don’t work on their healing.
-They are at home and their home isn’t safe, often.
-We might feel safe later on in life.
+They are at home and their home isn’t safe.
 Usually feelings don’t begin to surface until people are well-established in their lives which can be between the ages of 25 and 50.
 And before that, our mask is on tightly.
 While we may heal on our own, at the same time, for the process to even begin, we need a solid support system — even if that support system are those in Spirit.
 Once that support is fully acknowledged, THAT’S when we can begin to move through the most terrifying feelings.
 Keep in mind, there is a difference between getting over an argument you had with your co-worker and healing 10 years of incest.
 For the latter, that healing requires feeling safe.